 Size

-Believe our experts when we say estimating how much filler you need will save you money in the long run.
+Estimating how much filler you need will save you money in the long run.
 You don’t need to buy a large-sized product if you’re only tending to a small-scale project.

-We also don’t recommend buying epoxy resin in bulk because they tend to harden when left in storage for a long time.
+I also don’t recommend buying epoxy resin in bulk because they tend to harden when left in storage for a long time.

 Abrasion Scratching